Ypertex/blog/content/articles/advertise-subnet-with-opnsense-arp/index.md

 Notice how the firewall router has the same Internet-facing IP but with a different netmask now?

-I thought that the OPNsense firewall router would be intelligent enough to advertise to the upstream ISP gateway, that the IP ``x.x.129.210`` and all IPs ``x.x.129.116``-``.123`` of the ``/29`` DMZ subnet were all to be routed via its ISP-facing IP (``x.x.129.210``).
+I thought that the OPNsense firewall router would be intelligent enough to advertise to the upstream ISP gateway that the IP ``x.x.129.210`` and all IPs ``x.x.129.216``–``.223`` of the ``/29`` DMZ subnet were all to be routed via its ISP-facing IP (``x.x.129.210``).

 But no, it doesn’t work like this out of the box.
 And there was no way for me to explicitly configure the ISP gateway to route the ``/29`` DMZ subnet to a specific IP.

 ## The Solution: Proxy ARP

-After lots of DuckDuckGoing (If searching with Google is called Googling, then that’s what searching with [DuckDuckGo](https://duckduckgo.com) must be called, right?) to no avail, I finally stumbled over the *Virtual IP* settings in OPNsense, specifically of type *Proxy <abbr title="Address Resolution Protocol">ARP</title>*.
+After lots of DuckDuckGoing (If searching with Google is called Googling, then that’s what searching with [DuckDuckGo](https://duckduckgo.com) must be called, right?) to no avail, I finally stumbled over the *Virtual IP* settings in OPNsense, specifically of type *Proxy <abbr title="Address Resolution Protocol">ARP</abbr>*.

-This Proxy ARP type of virtual IP allows you to broadcast the advertisement of IPs or subnets via an interface.
+This Proxy ARP type of virtual IP allows you to advertise IPs or subnets via an interface.
 So I entered:

 * Mode: Proxy ARP
 * Interface: WAN